-The per capita income of Malaysia has increased 30 times since independence, but as people moved from kampong houses to terrace houses and now to high-rise, the quality of the home environment is going in the opposite direction.
+The per capita income of Malaysia has increased 30 times since independence, but as people moved from kampong houses to terrace houses and now to high-rise, the quality of the home environment is far from 30 times better.
+In fact, it has become worse (figure 1).
 At the same time, houses are getting more and more expensive.

 This book is about a solution to those problems: a cost-saving way of improving the social quality of our homes and neighbourhoods.

 As cities grow, rising prosperity fuels the need for new housing: but the supply of land is limited.
 Where land is cheap, people can afford to build bungalows.
 But as the cost of land increases, people build instead semi-detached houses, terrace houses, low-rise, or high-rise flats.

 Also, with increasing prosperity, car-ownership has spiralled, not only congesting main arteries but also dominating neighbourhood streets, making them less safe and discouraging walking, cycling, outdoor play and casual social interaction.
 Compounded with “stranger-danger”, children are cooped up inside.
 With few people and activities in the streets, neighbourhoods become socially poorer.

 Alas, terrace houses in the cities and suburbs of Malaysia are already out of the financial reach of most people.
 They must make do with high-rise housing, which has long been associated with even bigger social problems.